GetSomeRest/integration-bing-maps-view.and.data.api/README.md

 * Get your consumer key and secret key from http://developer.autodesk.com
 * Set the API keys in the SecretConstants.cs file
-* Change the bucket name for uploading files
+* Change the bucket prefix name for uploading files

 * Get your own credentials at https://www.bingmapsportal.com/
 * Set credentials at <script> area in View-and-Data-Sample.html